SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ![Solace Masterclass](img/commons/Solace-masterclass.jpeg)

-This Codelab contains the technical hands-on section of the **Solace Masterclass : Implementing Event-Driven-Architectures**
+This Codelab contains the technical hands-on section of the **Solace Masterclass: Implementing Event-Driven-Architectures**
 The participants of this masterclass will be implementing this Codelab in the Strigo virtual machine provided as a part of the masterclass session.